Carolina Christian Writers Conference Dates for 2024

 Magazine Editor

 Katy Kauffman is an award-winning author, an editor of Refresh Bible Study Magazine, and a co-founder of Lighthouse Bible Studies.
-She loves connecting with writers and working alongside them in compilations, such as Feed Your Soul with the Word of God, Collection 1 which is a 2020 Selah Awards finalist.
-She also enjoys encouraging writers and giving them tips in her newsletter called The Lighthouse Connection.
+She loves connecting with writers, working alongside them in compilations and magazine issues, and hearing about their work.

 Workshops: